 Implementation of recommendations to eliminate the identified deficiencies and inconsistencies.

 Under the supervision and participation of our lawyers and technical specialists, the action plan is implemented to eliminate shortcomings and inconsistencies in business processes.
 In order to eliminate or minimize risks, where applicable, your business processes are adjusted.
 If necessary, we train and educate your specialists.

 Providing a Data Protection Officer (DPO) service, monitoring GDPR compliance, and providing advice in the course of ongoing activities.

 We perform DPO functions in accordance with the GDPR.
-We monitor changes and GDPR application practices.
+We monitor changes and application practices of GDPR.
 We provide advice on GDPR compliance in the course of your current activities.
-In case of changes or additions in your business processes, legal requirements, or law enforcement practice, we make recommendations on adjusting measures to comply with the requirements of the GDPR.
+In case of changes or additions to your business processes, legal requirements, or application of the law, we make recommendations on how to adjust your processes to comply with the requirements of the GDPR.

 Check out our additional services and business cases.
 Send the form below to order GDPR implementation services.
 Get a free consultation.